candi4/TroubleShooting/Git/pip_install_git.md

     * `author` : To be seen in pip
     * `packages` : Files to be included or excluded in the repository
     * `install_requires` : Other packages to be installed automatically
-    * `include_package_data` : If true, installation includes non-code files in the repository
+    * `include_package_data` : If true, installation includes non-code files in the repository (doesn't work)
+    * `package_data` : Non-code files to be included by installation.
+    The key is module name and the elements of the list are non-code files wanted to install

 ## How to install repository
 1. From default branch